rambethina/java/pages/mydoc/mydoc_week_seven.md

 ## Part Four

 Implement a new Book Constructor which takes a String, which is a comma separated list of book attributes.
 Use the new Constructor in your main class.
+You can assume that order of fields in the comma separated string is fixed.

+## Static variable

+This is a variable per Class, Not a variable per Object.
+A good example would be count of books.

-## Part Five
+## Part Six

 Implement a Cart Class